System-Electronics/astrial_tutorials/03-sense_hat/README.md

 ![Schematic](images/schematic.png)

-### Use custom DTB
-To enable the Sense Hat functionalities, you will need to use the custom DTB provided in the `resources` folder.
-For instructions on using a custom DTB on Astrial, see [Use a custom DTB](./../README.md#use-a-custom-dtb).
-See the [Appendix](#appendix) section for a complete overview of the changes made to the DTS.

 ### RTIMULib
 The Sense HAT includes an IMU (Inertial Measurement Unit) sensor suite, for which you need the RTIMULib library.